ibmresilient/resilient-community-apps/fn_qradar_integration/data/pb_find_all_qradar_reference_sets_pb.md

 `artifact`

 ### Description
-Find all the QRadar reference sets that contain the given artifact
+Get all the QRadar reference sets that contain the given artifact

 ---